Last updated on March 28th, 2019 at 03:48 pm

 Red Velvet Cake with Cream Cheese Frosting – this super moist and tender red velvet cake makes for a divine and dramatic cake topped with an easy cream cheese frosting.

-But personally I think that what takes this cake over the top is really that cream cheese frosting, which I think is just to die for, and this is coming from someone who doesn’t like cake frosting.
+What takes this cake over the top is really that cream cheese frosting, which I think is just to die for.
+This is coming from someone who doesn’t like cake frosting.
 I don’t really like buttercream frosting because well they’re too buttery, I feel like I’m eating butter.
+But cream cheese icing is my kryptonite.

 While many recipes will call for using cake flour for red velvet cake, I do not find that it makes a huge difference.
 While cake flour usually results in a softer more velvety cake, all purpose flour works just as well and this cake is still as soft.

-I used a red food coloring gel that I bought at Michael’s, I find that it gives me the perfect red color, or at least what I consider the perfect red color for a red velvet cake.
-I know a lot of people don’t want to use artificial food coloring, so you always have the option of using natural food coloring such as beets.
+I used a red food coloring gel that I bought at Michael’s.
+It gives me the perfect red color, or at least what I consider the perfect red color for a red velvet cake.
+A lot of people don’t want to use artificial food coloring, so you always have the option of using natural food coloring such as beets.
 I have used beets before to make red velvet cupcakes for a bake sale at work and they turned out great, although you don’t get quite the rich red color as you do by using red food coloring gel.

 I love to add a cup of strong coffee to chocolate cakes because coffee enhances the flavor of the chocolate.
 However, don’t worry, the coffee will not overpower the taste, you won’t even know it’s there.